 Program Contact: Catherine Richards Solomon 203-582-5264

 Quinnipiac is one of the few universities to offer an undergraduate major that anticipates one of the growing realities in our society: the rise in the number of older Americans.
 Every aspect of our society will be affected by the rapidly growing number of people over age 65.
 Gerontology prepares students to have careers that can address these societal changes.
 Jobs related to gerontology are among the fastest growing in the U.S. right now, and can be found in a range of professions, from health and business to policy and social programs.
 Nearly every profession entails working with clients over 65.
 Our curriculum is unique in that it provides students with a broad understanding of the various issues older individuals and their families face in later life: how our families and social networks changes as we age, the effects of aging on our minds and bodies, and which social programs and policies exist to help older people and families.
-Because the effects of an aging population are so far-reaching, the program is based on interdisciplinary studies, including courses from sociology, psychology, biology, philosophy and law.
+Because the effects of an aging population are so far-reaching, the program is interdisciplinary, including courses from sociology, psychology, biology, health sciences, philosophy and law.

 Gerontology majors also complete two semester-long internships in public or private agencies involved directly with the elderly, such as senior centers, retirement complexes, hospitals, rehabilitation facilities, community aging services, case management agencies and nursing homes.
 Students are prepared to continue their education or assume careers in aging-related areas such as social work, law, public health, medicine, health administration and public policy.

 Students majoring in gerontology must meet the following requirements for graduation:

 |University Curriculum 1||46|

 |Modern Language Requirement||3-6|

 |PS 234||Adult Development & Aging (GT 234)||3|